Arson suspected in fire at Swedish asylum center

-STOCKHOLM Swedish police have opened an arson investigation into a fire at an asylum center in southern Stockholm early on Sunday which damaged a building and led 37 residents to be evacuated.
+STOCKHOLM (Reuters) - Swedish police have opened an arson investigation into a fire at an asylum center in southern Stockholm early on Sunday which damaged a building and led 37 residents to be evacuated.

 The fire began in the early hours of Sunday morning and was spotted by a passing police patrol.
 None of the residents at the center were injured in the blaze which was put out by fire fighters after several hours.